What Is The Least Common Multiple Of 15 And 6

 Multiply these highest powers together: LCM(15, 6) = 2 x 3 x 5 = 30

-Therefore, the least common multiple of 15 and 6 is 30.
-This means that 30 is the smallest number that both 15 and 6 divide into evenly.
+That's why, the least common multiple of 15 and 6 is 30.
+What this tells us is 30 is the smallest number that both 15 and 6 divide into evenly.

 Understanding the relationship between LCM and GCD can provide another method for calculating the LCM.
 The formula is: LCM(a, b) = (|a * b|) / GCD(a, b)